b-qt/b-qt/README.md

 I have a BSc in Information Communication Technology from the ICT University.
 After my BSc, I did a 3 months internship in the Banking and Finance sector and got interested in Big Data thinking it would be a fine cross between _design_ and _tech_.
 So I went in for an MSc in Data Science.
 During the MSc, I got wind of Data Art and Data Visualization and _hurray_ 🎊
+Then, I went in for another MSc in FrontEnd Developement to get better at design and _Chef's kiss_ 🥳

 I do 🌱:
   * Data Analysis and Manipulation
   * Data Visualization
   * Data Modelling
+  * UI Developement
   * Front-End Developement

 I'm interested in 🤔: